 - you could end up owing even more money

-- a detailed breakdown of their charges
+- a detailed breakdown of the amount owed

 Paying a bailiff

-Make sure you get a receipt, to prove you’ve paid.
+Make sure you get a receipt to prove you’ve paid.

 If you can’t pay all the money right away, speak to the bailiff about how you could pay the money back.